staticmap.jpg

 By pumping seawater onto the great lava fronts, it was possible to cool the molten rock, slow it, and change its direction.

-This innovative, previously unused technique was particularly effective when it came to protecting the harbour.
-It seemed at one point that the eruption may have closed it entirely, effectively destroying the island’s economy, yet by spraying the lava, the harbour was actually enclosed more and improved.
+This innovative, previously unused technique was particularly effective when it came to protecting the harbor.
+It seemed at one point that the eruption may have closed it entirely, effectively destroying the island’s economy.
+However, by spraying the lava, the harbor was actually enclosed more and improved.

 When the eruption ended, the island slowly repopulated to about 85 percent of its previous population; about one-fifth of the buildings were destroyed.

-The town, however, now had a long stretch of new land to build a runway on, and a volcano in its centre to draw guests.
-Ever since the Westman Islands have recovered as a popular tourist destination.
+The town, however, now had a long stretch of new land on which to build a runway and a volcano in its center to draw guests.
+Ever since, the Westman Islands have recovered as a popular tourist destination.

 A puffin stands on the Westman Islands.